 Mali entry requirements for France passport holders

 French passport holders need a visa to enter Mali.
-You must arrange this before you travel — there are no visa-on-arrival options for tourists.
-Plan ahead, as processing can take a couple of weeks.
+You must arrange this before you travel — there is no visa-on-arrival option for French citizens.
+Plan ahead and apply through the Malian embassy or consulate, as the process takes time.

 Entry requirements